‘A check on his power’: Trump weakened but not deterred after tariff ruling, say analysts

 However, the measure is temporary and expires after 150 days.
 After that, Congress has to step in.

-Heng Koon How, head of markets strategy at UOB bank, said securing approval from Congress may prove challenging.
+Heng Koon How, head of markets strategy at UOB, said securing approval from Congress may prove challenging.
 Some Republican lawmakers have openly opposed tariffs on close allies such as Canada, raising doubts about whether Trump can muster majority support in both houses.

 This means the tariff landscape is likely to remain volatile, clouding the outlook for both the US economy and global trade.